JoeKauf/JoeKauf.github.io/project1.md

 ## Project description

 This program generates a food menu from some popular restaurants for the user to choose from.
 The user can choose where they would like to eat and choose their items.
-After this they will head to checkout and pay for their items.
-Once completed the user will have the option to leave a review or look at previous reviews.
+After this, they will head to checkout and pay for their items.
+Once completed the user will have the option to leave a review.